-Right before our way of life in our nation dramatically changed, the Los Angeles Marathon was such a fond memory with friends, family and community.
-I went through an intense two month cycle to come back from a dog attack on NYE 2019 that left me in the ER to welcome 2020.
-My body's wounds caused imbalances and physical pain, including night terrors severely disrupting sleep.
-I revisited my training principles to create not only a research-based training plan, but also a healing plan.
-In two months, I came back to my strongest and ran my fastest marathon in seven years.
+I was determined with rehab, physical therapy, modified training to return to racing and in March 2020, I came back to the LA Marathon to run my fastest marathon in seven years.
 I finished in 3:17 as 44th female in a field of 22,000-- my 75th Boston Qualifier and 145th marathon.
-With my physical therapist and sports medicine chiropractor, it was a grind for two months to simply arrive to the start line healthy.
+With my physical therapist and sports med professionals, it was a grind for three months to arrive to the start line relatively healthy.
 Then and now, I am eternally grateful for every step I take.

-There are two main causes of injuries: overuse or trauma.
-Regardless of the cause of injury, the most important approach to come back from an injury is: 1) allow the injury to fully heal, 2) maintain a plan of movement, strength, and recovery strategies with your coach, PT, manual therapist, etc, and 3) listen to the cues from your body to avoid an injury again.
+There are two main causes of injuries in sport: overuse or trauma.
+The most important approach to come back from an injury is: 1) allow the injury to fully heal, 2) maintain a plan of movement, strength, and recovery strategies with your coach, PT, manual therapist, etc, and 3) listen to the cues from your body to return gradually from injury to not re-injure the same injury.

 THREE PRINCIPLES TO AVOID INJURY

 At age 12, I started running as conditioning for my first sport: boxing.
 At age 14, I ran my first marathon then ran competitively in high school.
-The years of adolescence and 20s were absolutely golden as my body did some amazing things in sixteen years.
-Then, when I turned 30, it was like I ran into a brick wall.
-I needed to learn very quickly how to adapt if I wanted to keep up with my athletic ambitions.
+Adolescence and 20s are amazing for exploring performance with maximal recovery rates.
+My body did some amazing things in those sixteen years.
+When I turned 30, it was like I ran into a brick wall.
+I needed to adapt if I wanted to keep up with my athletic ambitions.

-Each year and decade, the human body goes through a variety of physiological changes down to the cellular processes, especially at age 30.
+Each year and decade, the human body goes through a variety of physiological changes, especially at age 30.
 Some cellular processes do not operate at the level as they do in our younger years.
-However, the beauty of the human body is there are ways to adapt in order to evolve into a stronger, newer form.
-With endurance sports, the body can go the distance for years to come with the proper adaptations and as we have observed we can find our peak performances in endurance later in life.
+This is partly why we need more time between harder sessions, need more sleep, need to be more mindful of our daily nutrition, etc. The beauty of the human body is there are ways to adapt in order to evolve into a stronger, newer form.
+With endurance sports, the body can go the distance for years and potentially decades to come with the proper adaptations.
+As we have observed, we can also find our peak performances in endurance later in life.
 We need to accept if we want to be in this sport for a lifetime, we must be: PATIENT.

 How one cares for the body outside of the sport tremendously impacts how the body recovers, rebuilds, and gets stronger.
 We need to be more mindful of our quality of sleep, biorhythms, recovery strategies, eating lifestyle, mobility practice, cross training, strength training, meditation, mental visualization, stress and emotional management regularly.
 Who has time for all that other than professional athletes?
 The secret is finding a rhythm where we can be mindful of each of these components by taking small steps for each one until we create habits and then it becomes a lifestyle.
 The beautiful thing is when we take care of these things, we are actually investing in our longevity.
 We need: BALANCE.

-There are two main causes of injuries: overuse or trauma.
-Regardless of the cause of injury, the most important approach to come back from an injury is: 1) allow the injury to fully heal, 2) maintain a plan of movement, strength, and recovery strategies with your coach, PT, manual therapist, etc, and 3) listen to the cues from your body to avoid an injury again.
+There are two main causes of injuries in sport: overuse or trauma.
+The most important approach to come back from an injury is: 1) allow the injury to fully heal, 2) maintain a plan of movement, strength, and recovery strategies with your coach, PT, manual therapist, etc, and 3) listen to the cues from your body to return gradually from injury to not re-injure the same injury.

 THREE PRINCIPLES TO AVOID INJURY